PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:18:15
+Last updated: 2024-04-02 16:19:18
-Random Quote: Most of the shadows of life are caused by standing in our own sunshine. - Ralph Waldo Emerson
+Random Quote: The fall of dropping water wears away the Stone. - Lucretius